Jane Wyman: Frederick Karger

-Following her divorce from Reagan, Wyman married German-American Hollywood music director and composer Frederick M. "Fred" Karger on November 1, 1952, at El Montecito Presbyterian Church, Santa Barbara.
+On November 1, 1952, Wyman married German-American Hollywood music director and composer Frederick M. "Fred" Karger at El Montecito Presbyterian Church, Santa Barbara.
 They separated on November 7, 1954, and were granted an interlocutory divorce decree on December 7, 1954; the divorce was finalized on December 30, 1955.

 They remarried on March 11, 1961, and Karger divorced her again on March 9, 1965.
 According to The New York Times' report of the divorce, the bandleader charged that the actress "had walked out on him."
 Wyman had a stepdaughter, Terry, from Karger's marriage to Patti Sacks.

 Wyman, who had converted to Catholicism in 1953, never remarried.
 She was a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.

 Later life

 After Falcon Crest ended, Wyman made a guest appearance on the CBS series Dr. Quinn, Medicine Woman and then completely retired from acting; she spent her retirement painting and entertaining friends.
 Wyman was a recluse and made only a few public appearances in her last years in part due to suffering from arthritis.
 Wyman also suffered from Type 1 diabetes from a very young age.
-She did attend her daughter's funeral in 2001 after Maureen died of melanoma; Ronald Reagan was unable to attend due to his Alzheimer's disease.
-She also attended the funeral of her long-time friend Loretta Young in 2000.
-Wyman broke her silence about her former husband upon his death in 2004.
-She issued an official statement that read, "America has lost a great president and a great, kind, and gentle man."
-She also attended his funeral.
+She attended the funeral of her long-time friend Loretta Young in 2000.
+She attended her daughter's funeral in 2001 after Maureen died of melanoma, and Ronald Reagan's funeral in 2004.

 Death

-Wyman died at the age of 90 at her home in Rancho Mirage on September 10, 2007.
-Wyman's son, Michael Reagan, released a statement saying:
+On September 10, 2007, Wyman died in her sleep of natural causes at her home in Rancho Mirage, California, at age 90.
+Her son Michael Reagan released a statement saying:

-Wyman reportedly died in her sleep of natural causes.
-A member of the Dominican Order (as a lay tertiary) of the Catholic Church, she was buried in a nun's habit.
+Wyman was a devout Catholic for nearly 55 years.
+She was lay tertiary of the Dominican Order of the Catholic Church.
+As a lay Dominican, the full Dominican habit is available at death, if desired.
+Therefore, Wyman chose to be buried in the full habit of the Dominican Order.
 She was interred at Forest Lawn Mortuary and Memorial Park in Cathedral City, California.